 - Changing a bed configuration (including de-lofting) must be facilitated by appropriate University Housing and Dining staff by submitting a work order at the front desk for adjustment.

-- Water beds are prohibited.
+- Water beds, hot tubs, and pools are prohibited.

 F.17 Commercial activity/business